googlefonts/how-to-hint-variable-fonts/README.md

 Feedback from client on a VTT Hinted Variable font

 ## Introduction
 Font Hinting has always been thought of as a ‘black art’ - some magic performed behind the scenes, hard to understand, and very difficult to do.
-This was true when [hinting was done for low resolution screens](https://docs.microsoft.com/en-us/typography/truetype/fixing-rasterization-issues) and in the case of older font rendering techniques, such as black and white or monochrome rendering.
-These older techniques required a lot of hinting code to ensure every feature in the font was strictly controlled and to ensure consistent and clear on-screen display.
+This was true when [hinting was done for low resolution screens](https://docs.microsoft.com/en-us/typography/truetype/fixing-rasterization-issues) and for older font rendering techniques, such as black and white or monochrome rendering.
+These older techniques required a lot of hinting code to ensure every feature in the font was strictly controlled and a consistent and clear on-screen display was maintained.
 This made hinting an _extremely_ time-consuming and skilled task, for specialists only.
-In addition, hinting was often a manual process, involving writing and editing TrueType code by hand.
+In addition, hinting was often a manual process, involving writing and editing thousands of lines of TrueType code by hand.

 The good news is that this is no longer the case.
 As screen resolutions and font rendering have improved, hinting has become a lot less complicated, with only a handful of hinting instructions needed for each glyph, to ensure consistent and beautiful rendering on-screen.
-In addition, VTT’s built in Autohinter significantly speeds up the process, leaving the focus on editing and fine-tuning the hinting to achieve the best results.
+In addition, VTT’s built in autohinter significantly speeds up the process, leaving the focus on editing and fine-tuning the hinting to achieve the best results.

 **VTT (Visual TrueType)** [Install](https://aka.ms/vtt-mst)